ncapps/grokking_algorithms/README.md

 - All function calls go onto the call stack
 - The call stack can get very large, which takes up a lot of memory

+### Chapter 4.
+Quicksort
+- Divide and Conquer (D&C) works by breaking a problem into smaller and smaller pieces.
+If you're using D&X on a list, the base case is probably an empty array or an array with one element
+- To solve a problem using D&C, there are two steps:
+  1. Figure out the base case.
+This should be the simplest possible case.
+  2. Divide or decrease your problem until it becomes the base case.
+- D&C isn't a simple algorithm that you can apply to a problem.
+It's a way to think about a problem.
+- If you're implementing quicksort, choose a random element as the pivot.
+The average runtime of quicksort is O(n log n)
+- The constant in Big O notation can matter sometimes.
+This is why quicksort is faster than merge sort
+- The constant almost never matters for simple search versus binary search, because O(log n) is so much faster than O(n) when your list gets big.